whiffee/Outline_of_Differential_Equations/README.md

 The above steps also set the fonts to their designed face in the Midori browser. _(Verified in Midori 11.4.3.
 AppImage)_

+The above steps also set the fonts to their designed face in the Chrome browser. _(Verified in Chrome 135)_

 The above steps also set the fonts to their designed face in the Chromium browser. _(Verified in ungoogled-chromium_131.0.6778.139-1.AppImage.)_

 The above steps also set the fonts to their designed face in the Opera One browser. _(Verified in version 113.0 as Opera-x86-64.AppImage)_